Yuming408/ancestry/report.md

 - It shows customers who activate the test within a week after they place the order have higher chance to become Xseller.
 In other words, customers who react fast after their DNA kit purchase are more likely to become Xseller

 - I am also interested to see if days takes the result ready affect the Xseller conversation.
-Using the same approach:
+Using the same approach.
+We can see the only significant difference is whether or not the result is ready.
+From our previous analysis, we know some users do not activate their DNA test so they never get their result.

 |daystogetresult_grp|Xseller_rate|
 |-------------------|------------|